 In addition, specialized Master in Education programs offer concentrated study of specific specialties, including Educational Leadership, Special Education, Technology Education, Mathematics, Reading and Science.
 Like the MAT, a traditional M.Ed. program lasts two years and prepares prospective teachers to meet initial certification requirements.

 Concordia University’s rigorous online program can be completed in just one year.
 Material is taught to allow students to implement what they learn the next day in the classroom or workplace setting.

 Both MAT and M.Ed. programs offer advantages and disadvantages.
 Master of Arts in Teaching degree programs are rich in practical, discipline-specific information.
-This narrow focus represents an advantage for students who wish to strengthen their subject matter knowledge, but it is a disadvantage for those who have educational ambitions beyond classroom teaching.
-In addition, numerous online MAT programs are available.
-Finally, MATs are excellent options for individuals with bachelor’s degrees in another field looking to switch careers.
+This honed-in focus presents an advantage for students who wish to strengthen their subject matter knowledge, but may be a disadvantage for those who have educational ambitions beyond classroom teaching.
+MATs can be excellent options for individuals with bachelor’s degrees in another field looking to switch careers.

 In comparison, M.Ed. degrees require more theoretical coursework and offer a fuller understanding of the teaching profession as a whole, including an in-depth understanding of the pedagogy or instructional strategies related to the area of concentration.
 The Master of Education is the best degree for students whose ambitions include service as an instructional or school leader.
 In addition, an M.Ed. may be the first stage in educational doctoral programs, enabling interested students to pursue further advanced study at a later date.